orsinium-archive/djburger/wiki/source/aliases.rst

 ===========

 DjBurger provide some short aliases.
 Please, do not use it into big and Open Source packages.
-Only for personal packages.
+Use it only for personal projects.

 Rule
 ----